Jathurshan0330/TSNE_Visualizer/README.md

 The input file should be in .h5 format with following data:

-  1.'images' : Original Unnormalized images
+  - 'images' : Original Unnormalized images
-  2.'labels' : Labels (should be integers)
+  - 'labels' : Labels (should be integers)
-  3.'tsne'   : Array of the features after applying tsne
+  - 'tsne'   : Array of the features after applying tsne

 The following code block can be used as guide to save the files: